jacksoneshbaugh/lambda-linearity-score/README.md

 This repository contains the code and datasets for the paper:

 **Fidelity Isn’t Accuracy: When Linearly Decodable Functions Fail to Match the Ground Truth**
-*Jackson Eshbaugh, Lafayette College, June 2025*
+*Jackson Eshbaugh, Lafayette College, August 2025*

 ---